Privacy Policy

 Social Media Plugins

-Some of the pages on our Sites have embedded social media sharing buttons.
-Social media platforms use cookies or other tracking technologies when a button is embedded on our website.
+Some of the pages on our website have embedded social media sharing buttons.
+When you interact with these buttons, social media platforms place cookies or other tracking technologies on your device.
 We do not have access to, or control of, any information collected through these buttons.
 The social media platforms are responsible for how they use your information.
-For specific privacy controls on how these buttons track how users access our Sites, see the cookies policies of Twitter, Facebook, Pinterest, LinkedIn, Instagram, and YouTube.
+For specific information on how these platforms use cookies, see the cookie policies of X (formerly Twitter) , Facebook , Pinterest , LinkedIn , Instagram and YouTube.

 How Your Information Is Used and Shared